 The difference between a few decimal points on interest or a few dollars in fees can quickly add up over the life of a loan.
-By starting with a comparison calculator, you can see which offer is more affordable — even if that means opting for a higher interest rate or more fees.
+By starting with a mortgage comparison calculator, you can see which offer is more affordable — even if that means opting for a higher interest rate or more fees.

 How to use this mortgage comparison calculator

 - Next to Loan term, select the amount of time you have to pay back both loans or the amount of time left on your current loan term along with the new loan term if you’re refinancing.

 - Enter the amount you currently owe on a loan or would like to borrow for a new loan next to Loan amount.

 - Next to Bank name, write your current lender’s name where it says My lender and a second lender’s name in the field that reads Other lender.
 Or enter the names of two lenders you’d like to compare.

 - Put a 0 in the Fixed rate field if your rate hasn’t changed since you’ve taken out your loan or you’re applying for a new home loan.
 Otherwise, write the interest rate you qualified for when you first took out your loan.

-- Skip Fixed period if you skipped the previous step.
+- Write a 0 in the Fixed period for both loans if you skipped the previous step.
 Otherwise, enter the amount of time this rate applied to your loan.

 - Next to Ongoing rate, enter your current interest rate on your loan or the rates you prequalified for with another lender.